 Stop!
 Give yourself an extra 15-30 minutes of planning time, and shut off that screen.
 Computer work kills creativity.
 There is nothing more intimidating than a blank screen, and if you’re like most of us you could probably stand to spend some extra time away from the computer, anyway.

 Now, contrary to what might feel normal when planning a presentation, pull out some paper.
 Remember, we want to be creative!
 Part of that is doing something different.
 Doing something unique has a better chance of yielding different, and dare we say it, creative results.

-Jot down your goal.
+Jot down your goal on a real paper.
 What do you want to achieve with this presentation?

 Now write out your key points.
 When you’re putting these down, you don’t need to go in any particular order.
 You’re just brainstorming at this stage.
 Once you have fleshed out everything you want to say, sort through your points and put them in order.

-Once that is completed, go a step further.
+Once the “key points” stage is completed, go a step further.
 Sketch out how you’ll put the info into slides.
 If you aren’t very artistic, that’s okay.
 Draw boxes or fold your paper into squares and just write what you’d like to use in the slide boxes.
 (Sure, writing down “stock photo of a sad dog” might not be very glamorous, but if it helps you to give a better presentation, we’re all for it.)

-Once you’ve gotten your plan onto paper, all you have to do is pop back onto the computer and make it happen.
+Once you’ve got your plan onto paper, your creative muscle is fully activated.
+Now all you have to do is pop back onto the computer and make it happen.